 Drinking fluids can help by moisturizing from the inside out.
 Using a body and facial cream helps reinforce your natural moisture barrier.
 Apply a natural body butter first thing in the morning to kick start your day.

-Natural Soaps, Body Butters, and Lip Goods to Combat Dry Skin
+Natural Soaps, Body Butters, and Salves to Combat Dry Skin